ansyblenetwork/aquietlife/_posts/2021-07-04-choosing-expirations.md

 ---
-title: "Choosing expirations for your options contracts"
+title: "How to choose expirations for your options contracts"
 ---

 There is a lot of bad advice on the internet for how to choose an expiration for your options contracts.